dovecot/documentation/source/configuration_manual/fs/index.rst

    If the last file in a directory is deleted, should the parent directory be automatically deleted?
 Using this setting makes the POSIX filesystem behave more like an object storage would.
+However, it can also delete the parent directory hierarchy farther up than wanted.

 .. dovecot_core:setting:: fs_posix_fsync